Finite knot surgeries and Heegaard Floer homology: The invariant

-For $\Gamma$ of (\ref{eqngraph}), $(2,2,0,0,0,0,0,0)$ is nice, but $(4,-2,0,0,0,0,0,0)$ is not.
-If there is any full path of nice vectors containing $V$, then all paths containing $V$ have only nice vectors, and all full paths containing $V$ start and end at the same $V_0$ and $V_k$.
-For $\Gamma$ of (\ref{eqngraph}), there is actually only one full path of nice vectors , and it contains only one vector $(0,0,0,0,0,0,0,0)$.
+For example, for $\Gamma$ in (\ref{eqngraph}), $(2,2,0,0,0,0,0,0)$ is nice, but $(4,-2,0,0,0,0,0,0)$ is not.
+For a given vector $V$, if there is any full path of nice vectors containing $V$, then all paths containing $V$ have only nice vectors, and all full paths containing $V$ are the same length and start and end at the same $V_0$ and $V_k$.
+For $\Gamma$ of (\ref{eqngraph}), there is only one full path of nice vectors, and it contains only the vector $(0,0,0,0,0,0,0,0)$.